Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • What type of loan meets your needs?
 Once you know why you’re borrowing money, you can determine which loan is right for you.
 “For example, for day-to-day expenses, you might need a smaller loan with a longer repayment period, but for expansion, you might require a larger loan with a shorter repayment period,” Ahmad explained.

 • Can you meet your loan obligations?
 Your repayment obligations should be at the forefront of your mind.
 Small businesses without a repayment strategy based on their actual financial metrics could run into debt trouble, which can spiral when late penalties are added to your past due amounts.
 “To make sure you’re able to pay back a loan on time, I recommend setting up an airtight budget for business expenses,” Ahmad advised.
-“If you keep close track of how much money you’ll need each month for all of your expenses – from inventory to paychecks to electrical bills – you’ll be better prepared to set aside the requisite repayment amount each month, and therefore more likely to pay it back on time.”
+“If you keep close track of how much money you’ll need each month for all of your expenses — from inventory to paychecks to electrical bills — you’ll be better prepared to set aside the requisite repayment amount each month and, therefore, more likely to pay it back on time.”

 A matter of demonstrating reliability

 If you discover that a conventional small business loan is unlikely, consider an alternative lender.
-However, be mindful that these lenders typically charge much higher rates, so ask yourself if it’s really necessary before taking out a loan.
+However, be mindful that these lenders typically charge much higher rates, so ask yourself if it’s necessary before taking out a loan.

 Securing any loan is a matter of demonstrating reliability to the lender.
 If you can show you can repay your loan with interest in the allotted time frame, your application will likely be approved on the first pass.

-Jennifer Dublino contributed to this article.
+Matt Sexton and Jennifer Dublino contributed to this article.
 Source interviews were conducted for a previous version of this article.

 author image